Oracle Java Licensing and Audit FAQ Guide

 4. What is the Oracle Technology Network (OTN) License for Java SE?

 The OTN License (Oracle Technology Network License Agreement for Java SE) is the license Oracle introduced for Java 8 updates released after April 16, 2019, and for Java 11 (and certain later versions).
-This license is free for certain uses but restricts others.

 Under the OTN License: